Inevitable manifestation of wiggles in the expansion of the late Universe: Employing some simplest wavelets

 Note that \cref{eq:int,eq:prereccond,eq:present} are satisfied exactly only for admissible wavelets with compact support in the redshift interval $[0,z_*]$; thus, unlike the Haar wavelet, $\psi_{\text{G}n}(z)$ does not satisfy~\cref{eq:int,eq:prereccond,eq:present} exactly, but rather approximately\footnote{We emphasize that the Haar and Hermitian wavelets are just convenient examples we used to demonstrate various aspects of the wavelet framework.
-The previously mentioned Beta wavelets can satisfy these conditions exactly without compromising continuity (at the cost of simplicity due to their lack of closed-form expression); and working with wavelets generated by higher order derivatives of the Beta distribution, it should be possible to increase the number of wiggles without increasing the number of free parameters, but to our knowledge, there is no established literature on wavelets derived from their higher order derivatives.
-Another possibility is constructing wiggles out of splines that are piecewise polynomials which can have compact support, but these are likely to suffer from excessive number of free parameters.
+The previously mentioned Beta wavelets can satisfy these conditions exactly without compromising continuity (at the cost of simplicity due to their lack of closed-form expression).
+Additionally, working with wavelets generated by higher order derivatives of the Beta distribution, it should be possible to increase the number of wiggles without increasing the number of free parameters, but to our knowledge, there is no established literature on wavelets derived from their higher order derivatives.
+Another possibility is constructing wiggles out of splines that are piecewise polynomials which can have compact support, but these are likely to suffer from an excessive number of free parameters.
 Also, a middle ground exists where some of the conditions are satisfied exactly and some approximately.
-For example, the $n^{\rm th}$ Poisson wavelet, viz., $\psi_{{\rm P}n}(z)\equiv\frac{z-n}{n!}z^{n-1}e^{-z}$ for $z\geq0$ and vanishing everywhere else, satisfies \cref{eq:present} exactly but the other two equations approximately for $n>1$.} (yet, beyond a level that cannot be resolved by observation).
-These three conditions were imposed on $\psi(z)$ through arguments relying on the robustness of certain observations; however, no matter how robust and model independent they are, the uncertainties of the measurements itself require only that \cref{eq:int,eq:prereccond,eq:present} hold approximately.
-Reassuringly, for large redshifts, ${\psi_{\text{G}n}(z)H_{\Lambda\rm CDM}(z)\propto z^{n+\frac{3}{2}}e^{-\beta z^2}}$ for matter dominated and $\propto z^{n+2}e^{-\beta z^2}$ for radiation dominated universes; both of these functions rapidly decay by virtue of the exponential term which eventually decays faster than any polynomial growth, ensuring $\delta(z)\to0$ at large redshifts, see \cref{eqn:deltaH}.
+For example, the $n$th Poisson wavelet, viz., $\psi_{{\rm P}n}(z)\equiv\frac{z-n}{n!}z^{n-1}e^{-z}$ for $z\geq0$ and vanishing everywhere else, satisfies \cref{eq:present} exactly but the other two equations approximately for $n>1$.} (yet, beyond a level that cannot be resolved by observation).
+These three conditions were imposed on $\psi(z)$ through arguments relying on the robustness of certain observations; however, no matter how robust and model independent they are, the uncertainties of the measurements themselves require only that \cref{eq:int,eq:prereccond,eq:present} hold approximately.
+Reassuringly, for large redshifts, ${\psi_{\text{G}n}(z)H_{\Lambda\rm CDM}(z)\propto z^{n+\frac{3}{2}}e^{-\beta z^2}}$ for matter dominated and $\propto z^{n+2}e^{-\beta z^2}$ for radiation dominated universes; both of these functions rapidly decay by virtue of the exponential term which eventually decays faster than any polynomial growth, ensuring $\delta(z)\to0$ at large redshifts; see \cref{eqn:deltaH}.
 A similar argument can be made for $\Delta\rho_{\rm DE}(z)\to0$ through \cref{eq:deltarho} at large redshifts.
 Finally, to demonstrate how successfully the $\psi_{\text{G}n}(z)$ examples approximate the conditions given in \cref{eq:int,eq:prereccond,eq:present}, we examine our $\psi_{\rm G3}(z)$ example as it is the one that violates these conditions most strongly.
-The values we pick in our $\psi_{\rm G3}(z)$ example correspond to: $\psi_{\rm G3}(0)=(41.75\times10^{-6})\,{\rm \,km^{-1}\, s\, Mpc}$, which can be compared with ${H^{-1}_{\Lambda\rm CDM}(0)=(14.78\times10^{-3})\,{\rm \,km^{-1}\, s\, Mpc}}$ from Planck 2018 and corresponds to ${\delta(0)\sim3\times10^{-3}}$; $\psi_{\rm G3}(z_*)\sim 10^{-10^6}{\rm \,km^{-1}\, s\, Mpc}$ which can be compared with ${H^{-1}_{\Lambda\rm CDM}(z_*)=7.3\times10^{-7}{\rm \,km^{-1}\, s\, Mpc}}$ from Planck 2018 and corresponds to ${\delta(z_*)\sim10^{-10^6}}$; and, ${c\times\Psi_{\rm G3}(z_*)=-5.46\,\rm Mpc}$ which is extremely well within the $1\sigma$ uncertainty of $D_M(z_*)=13872.83\pm 25.31\,\rm Mpc$ measured in Planck 2018.
+The values we pick in our $\psi_{\rm G3}(z)$ example correspond to the following quantities related to \cref{eq:int,eq:prereccond,eq:present}: $\psi_{\rm G3}(0)=(41.75\times10^{-6})\,{\rm \,km^{-1}\, s\, Mpc}$ [related to \cref{eq:present}] which can be compared with ${H^{-1}_{\Lambda\rm CDM}(0)=(14.78\times10^{-3})\,{\rm \,km^{-1}\, s\, Mpc}}$ from Planck 2018 resulting in ${\delta(0)\sim3\times10^{-3}}$, $\psi_{\rm G3}(z_*)\sim 10^{-10^6}{\rm \,km^{-1}\, s\, Mpc}$ [related to \cref{eq:prereccond}] which can be compared with ${H^{-1}_{\Lambda\rm CDM}(z_*)=7.3\times10^{-7}{\rm \,km^{-1}\, s\, Mpc}}$ from Planck 2018 resulting in ${\delta(z_*)\sim10^{-10^6}}$, and ${c\times\Psi_{\rm G3}(z_*)=-5.46\,\rm Mpc}$ [related to \cref{eq:int}] which is extremely well within the $1\sigma$ uncertainty of $D_M(z_*)=13872.83\pm 25.31\,\rm Mpc$ measured in Planck 2018.